NeutralAlign/file_sorter/README.md

 + Files are moved into their respective folders depending on their extension.
 + Progress is tracked with dynamic progress bar.

+#### Safety notes
++ Backing up will backup files in a new folder in the chosen directory (../folder/backup/FILES_HERE).
++ Note that any files in the backup folder that have the same file name will be overwritten if backup is selected (ensure to move them after a sort is completed).
++ Messages are present which indicate success or failure.
++ Files must exist in the folder for sorting to be activated.

 #### Future Ideas

-+ More details regarding the sorting in the UI
++ More details regarding the sorting in the UI.
-+ Update UI design to be more attractive
++ Update UI design to be more attractive.
++ Add another button to accept / refuse overwriting of backup or automatically handle these situations with renaming.
-+ More to be added
++ More to be added.